-My Background
+My Professional Background

 I am a Certified Professional Inspector® trained by InterNACHI*® — the International Association of Certified Home Inspectors — and a U.S. Navy veteran with over 30 years’ experience in the public and private sectors.
 I hold an undergraduate degree in Wildlife and Fisheries Science with a minor in Forestry from the University of Tennessee, Knoxville, and a graduate degree in Business Management and Leadership from Webster University in St. Louis, Missouri.